DestinyWeaves/Guidebook/animals-and-plants/fauna/native.md

 : Cold blooded, reptilian creatures with six limbs.
 Some species’ bites are more venomous than others, but most aren't particularly dangerous.

 Buzzer
-:Native pern bee, looks more like a wasp, acts like honey bees.
+: Native pern bee, looks more like a wasp, acts like honey bees.
 Skybroom cohabitation & caves are common place to find  Buzzer., Some have been domesticated since the Colonists, and there are a few varieties of domesticated buzzers.
+They come in a variety of colors.

 Vetols
 : (VTOLs) So named by the Exploration team because of their ability to take off from the ground much like Terran helicopters, these insects are usually iridescent, much like dragonflies.